GuillaumeIsabelleX/metazot/README.md

 = 5.0 =

 * Happy new year!
-Zotpress is now optimized for Wordpress 3.5.
+Metazot is now optimized for Wordpress 3.5.
 * Near-complete rewrite of the code for greater loading speeds across the board.
 * Revamped Browse page and Reference Widget with autocomplete and a new shortcode builder.
-* Expanded Zotpress In-Text capabilities, including multiple items and formatting.
+* Expanded Metazot In-Text capabilities, including multiple items and formatting.
 * New shortcode parameters, including ones for filtering and providing RIS links for citing.
 * Greater shortcode flexibility, including support for multiple items and new sort options.
 * Many more additions and bug fixes.
-Explore and enjoy the new Zotpress!
+Explore and enjoy the new Metazot!

 = 4.5.4 =